Napoléon (1927 film): Restorations

+Legacy

-Napoleon is widely considered to be one of the greatest and most innovative films of the silent era and of all time.
-Review aggregator Rotten Tomatoes reports that 88% of critics have given the film a positive review, based upon 40 reviews, with an average score of 9.6/10.
+Napoléon is widely considered to be one of the greatest and most innovative films of not only the silent era but also of all time.
+Review aggregator Rotten Tomatoes reports that 87% of critics have given the film a positive review, based upon 67 reviews, with an average score of 9.3/10.
 The website's critics consensus reads: "Monumental in scale and distinguished by innovative technique, Napoléon is an expressive epic that maintains a singular intimacy with its subject."

 Anita Brookner of London Review of Books wrote that the film has an "energy, extravagance, ambition, orgiastic pleasure, high drama and the desire for endless victory: not only Napoleon’s destiny but everyone’s most central hope."
 The 2012 screening has been acclaimed, with Mick LaSalle of the San Francisco Chronicle calling the film, "A rich feast of images and emotions."
 He also praised the triptych finale, calling it, "An overwhelming and surprisingly emotional experience."
-Judith Martin of The Washington Post wrote that the movie "inspires that wonderfully satisfying theatrical experience of whole-heartedly cheering a hero and hissing villains, while also providing the uplift that comes from a real work of art" and praised its visual metaphors, editing, and tableaus.
-Peter Bradshaw wrote in The Guardian that Napoleon "looks startlingly futuristic and experimental, as if we are being shown something from the 21st century’s bleeding edge.
+Judith Martin of The Washington Post wrote that the film "inspires that wonderfully satisfying theatrical experience of whole-heartedly cheering a hero and hissing villains, while also providing the uplift that comes from a real work of art" and praised its visual metaphors, editing, and tableaus.
+Peter Bradshaw wrote in The Guardian that Napoléon "looks startlingly futuristic and experimental, as if we are being shown something from the 21st century’s bleeding edge.
 It’s as if it has evolved beyond spoken dialogue into some colossal mute hallucination."
 Mark Kermode described the film "as significant to the evolution of cinema as the works of Sergei Eisenstein and D. W. Griffith" that "created a kaleidoscopic motion picture which stretched the boundaries of the screen in every way possible."

 Director Stanley Kubrick was not a fan of the film, saying in an interview "I found it really terrible.
 Technically [Gance] was ahead of his time and he introduced new film techniques – in fact Eisenstein credited him with stimulating his initial interest in montage – but as far as story and performance goes it's a very crude picture."

+It is included by the Vatican in a list of important films, as compiled in 1995, under the category of "Art".